nham/notes/notes/topology_product_spaces.md

     Then $g(f(x)) = (f_i^{-1}(f_i(x_i)) : 1 \leq i \leq n) = x$.
 The other direction is similar.

 7. The finite product of Hausdorff spaces $X_i$ is also Hausdorff because for any two distinct points $x = (x_i : 1 \leq i \leq n), y = (y_i : 1 \leq i \leq n) \in \prod_1^n X_i$, then for some $i$ we have $x_i \neq y_i$, so we can find disjoint neighborhoods $U_i, V_i$ for $x_i$ and $y_i$, respectively, in $X_i$ (due to Hausdorffness).
 Pick any open sets $U_j, V_j$ in $X_j$ for $j \neq i$, each of which contains $x_j$ and $y_j$, respectively.
 Then $\prod_1^n U_i$ and $\prod_1^n V_i$ are disjoint.

+8. The finite product of second countable spaces is second countable since countable bases for $X_1, \ldots, X_n$ induce, through the product basis, a basis which is the finite product of countable sets.